saitaiky/notebook/docs/docs/aws/management/cloudwatch.md

 ### Trusted Advisor(Service limit)

-:::infoWhat is Service limit from Trusted Advisor Service limit is a feature provided by Trusted Advisor a reference implementation that automatically provisions the services necessary to proactively **track resource usage** and send notifications as you approach limits.
+:::info What is Service limit from Trusted Advisor Service limit is a feature provided by Trusted Advisor a reference implementation that automatically provisions the services necessary to proactively **track resource usage** and send notifications as you approach limits.

 ![ta-dashboard](/img/aws/management/cw/ta-dashboard.png)